Textualize/textual/docs/guide/app.md

 --8<-- "docs/examples/app/question_title01.py"
 ```

-Note the title and subtitle are displayed by the builtin [Header](./../widgets/header.md) widget at the top of the screen:
+Note that the title and subtitle are displayed by the builtin [Header](./../widgets/header.md) widget at the top of the screen:

 ```{.textual path="docs/examples/app/question_title01.py"}
 ```